strangerattractor/Shader-Workshop/README.md

 Some Examples for my Shader-Workshop

-This should work with with Unity 2019.4.10f1
+This should work with with Unity 2019.4.10f1 and above